‘Marés’

-Curated by Kenneth López Triquell, Jenn Ellis, Gema Darbo, Mario Antón
+Curated by Kenneth López Triquell, Jenn Ellis, Gema Darbo and Mario Antón

 Presented by The Santa Clara Project and Apsara Studio